 Workplace rehabilitation is a specific service to assist you to stay in, or return to, suitable work.

-Workplace rehabilitation providers are approved by WorkCover WA and have the qualifications, experience and expertise appropriate to provide support services based on the assessed need of the worker and the workplace.
+Workplace rehabilitation providers (WRPs) are approved by WorkCover WA and have the qualifications, experience and expertise appropriate to provide support services based on the assessed need of the worker and the workplace.

-Workplace rehabilitation providers are commonly health professionals such as occupational therapists, physiotherapists or psychologists who have expertise in addressing the physical, psychological and/or workplace barriers that may prevent an injured worker returning to work.
+WRPs are commonly health professionals such as occupational therapists, physiotherapists or psychologists who have expertise in addressing the physical, psychological and/or workplace barriers that may prevent an injured worker returning to work.

 When to engage a workplace rehabilitation provider